How to answer “walk me through your resume”

 Start walking the interviewer through your resume by giving a brief outline of your educational background.
-Focus on relevant coursework or projects you completed that relate to the job.
+Consider sharing a bit about relevant coursework or projects you completed that relate to the job.

 Do: